peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public ushort ToUInt16Checked();

-Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after truncating to an integer.
+Converts this number's value to a 16-bit unsigned integer if it can fit in a 16-bit unsigned integer after converting it to an integer by discarding its fractional part.

 <b>Return Value:</b>